mitsuse/autocomplete-swift/README.md

 ## Requirements

 Autocomplete-swift uses SourceKitten as its back-end.
-SourceKitten is available in OS X, therefore this plugin supports OS X only.
+Therefore this plugin supports OS X only.

 - Xcode 7.x
 - [SourceKitten][github-sourcekitten]